The executor should notify you, but don’t expect a formal “reading of the will.”

 After the testator dies, it is the executor’s responsibility to file the will with the court in the county where the deceased resided.
 Once probate has been initiated, any named beneficiaries are notified of the will and any upcoming probate hearing.
 It is during this time that potential heirs can decide whether or not they want to contest the will.
 (You can create a solid will by downloading the Policygenius app.)

 The executor may also notify other family members who aren’t explicitly named in the will because they could have a legal right to inherit if the will is found to be invalid.
-(Having an invalid will is the same as dying without a will.)
+(Having an invalid will is the same as dying without a will or intestate.)

 If the will instructs the deceased’s assets to pour over into a trust, the executor should also tell the trustee.